geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 There's a few caveats to this implementation.
 Adding raw DOM nodes like this could break certain CSS selectors like `:first-child`.
 There's an alternative approach using the `rootMargin` property of the observer, but this does not let you set any sort of offset position for the sticky element (e.g. `top: 1rem`).
 You can read more about it at [CSS Tricks](https://css-tricks.com/an-explanation-of-how-the-intersection-observer-watches/#creating-a-position-sticky-event).
 If you don't need to offset the sticky element, using `rootMargin` may be a better option.

 We also didn't implement anything for horizontal stickiness.
 I'll leave that as an exercise for the reader.
 Our method also requires sticky elements to be the first or last child of their parent.
-I'm not sure of a good way around that one, and it hasn't come up often in my experience.
+I haven't experimented with how this method handles sticky elements in the middle of a container, and there could be more edge cases.

 ## Wrapping up